 Nietzsche’s life is more adolescent in nature.
-He takes to the hills for long, lonely and reflective walks.
-This is a very teenage activity, which is sometimes interpreted as ‘sulking in his room’, or ‘hanging out with no particularly purpose outside the corner shop, and probably up to no good’.
+He takes to the hills for long, lonely, and reflective walks.
+This is a very teenage activity, which is sometimes interpreted as ‘sulking in his room’ or ‘hanging out with no particularly purpose outside the corner shop – probably ‘up to no good’.

 Nietzsche was engaged in more than an adolescent sulk, but the superficial resemblance between how he lived and typical teenage behaviour makes him seem all the more characteristically teenage.

-One suspects, however, that while the adolescent boasts about himself because he knows that he had achieved nothing, Nietzsche boasted because he knew full well what he had achieved — and in understanding what he had achieved he was honour bound to say it.
+One suspects, however, that while the adolescent boasts about himself because he knows that he has achieved nothing, Nietzsche boasted because he knew full well what he had achieved.
+In understanding what he had achieved he was honour bound to say it.

-This is because the teenager has nothing to say, but is under the delusion that their new found self-consciousness has imbued them with a special insight.
+This is because the teenager has nothing to say, but he is under the delusion that new found self-consciousness has imbued him with a special insight.